alextsah/ComputerVision-Object-Tracking/README.md

 # ComputerVision-Object-Tracking
 Welcome to my Computer Vision project!
 This project was developed during summer of 2023 (May - August).
+The object_tracking.py file takes as an input a video file (.mp4 only) and uses a pre-trained detection model to identify cars and track them along the video.
+It assigns a unique ID to each identified car and destroys that ID once the car exist the frame of the video.

 ## Pre-requisites
 To successfully deploy the object tracking you fill need the following.